natcap/ROOT/docs/_sources/rst/examples.rst.txt

 The decision context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we lay out an analysis to inform development of a plan to restore 10,000 ha of forest within a given region.
+In this section, we introduce an analysis to inform development of a plan to restore 10,000 ha of forest within a given region.
 The goals for the plan are to improve biodiversity, carbon storage, and water quality, but without specific targets for any objective.
 Eligible sites have been identified based on some criteria (marginal and/or degraded cropland, for example).
 The ROOT analysis will help identify optimal allocations of the 10,000 ha that maximize benefits to each of the target services across a range of different combinations so that stakeholders can make an informed choice about which plan to pursue.

     .. note::